octalmage/TV/README.md

 Then start tv.js

 Once that is up and running replace [serverip] in the html files with the server's IP.
-Then edit the <source> tag to point to your video.
+Then edit the [videolink] with the link to your movie.
 Personally I use Amazon S3!

 Use broadcast.html to stream and tv.html to watch.